If you’re looking to grow strawberries indoors, you can do so pretty easily with a little bit of gardening know-how!

 Growing strawberries indoors requires the same equipment as growing them outdoors.
 There are a few differences, however, to facilitate a better airflow and maintain a pleasant environment for your plants, you need the following supplies to ensure the best chances of success:

-Lightning is an essential part of the growing process, and a strawberry plant requires at least 4-6 hours of direct sunlight.
+Lighting is essential to the growing process, and a strawberry plant requires at least 4-6 hours of direct sunlight.
 So if you want to grow strawberries indoors, you can use artificial lighting, including fluorescent lamps.

 Fluorescent lights can produce a lot of light without generating much heat.
 If you’re worried about the plants getting too hot for how many hours of exposure, you can use fans to direct the heat and help circulate fresh air without blowing it directly on your strawberry plant.